nweiyue/defense_wins_championships_data_analysis/README.md

 # Data Analysis on Offense vs Defense in the NBA
 "Offense wins games, defense wins championships."
-This is a simple data analysis projectto figure out if this famous quote holds truth in it.
+This is a simple data analysis project to figure out if this famous quote holds truth in it.

 ## Overview
 I made use of statistics(specifically ORtg and DRtg) of NBA teams from post-merger era to the